 - Blurred vision

-While the only sure way to diagnose and treat your eye condition is having an eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, Dr. Catherine Tsang, the following tips may offer some relief until your next appointment — especially while you’re spending time in the open air.
+While the only sure way to diagnose and treat your eye condition is having an eye exam with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, Dr. Catherine Tsang, the following tips may offer some relief until your next appointment — especially while you’re spending time in the open air.

 Always Bring Along a Water Bottle